Back to insights

 The potential of BiCRS is significant, with a capture and storage potential between 2.5 and 5 Gt annually by 2050.
 Of the various BiCRS approaches available, most are cost-effective relative to other permanent carbon removal options and scalable given the amount of waste biomass feedstock available.
 Coupled with the potential co-benefits arising from most of these pathways, carbon credits created from such methods are highly suitable for corporate climate action.
 Given the attractive price point, cost, and verifiability of BiCRS credits, projects are particularly interesting for buyers pursuing net-zero targets in the next decade.

-In this article, we explore the role of biomass in the voluntary carbon market, compare different BiCRS solutions, and outline the risks to be aware of.
+In this article, we explore the role of biomass in the voluntary carbon market (VCM), compare different BiCRS solutions, and outline the risks to be aware of.
 High-level insight into pricing and credit differences will also be discussed, as well as how to access high-quality BiCRS credits through CEEZER.

 What is biomass and the natural carbon cycle?